huroy5518/wdtesting/README.md

 -   **`remove_static`**: A tool to remove the `static` keyword from functions and variables.

 ## Usage
+You may check `example` branch for the example.

 The expected folder structure for using this framework is like the following:
 ```
 ├───<src_of_your_module>